 - Vacation and Abandonment of Streets, Alleys and Easements

 - Updating and Maintaining the Zoning Ordinance and Zoning Map

 - Advising the City Council, Planning Commission and Zoning Board of Appeals on land use matters

 - Processes Applications for Tree Permit (PDF) and oversees the City of Westland Tree Preservation Ordinance

-- Providing Information Regarding the Master Plan and the Future Land Use Map
+- Providing Information Regarding the Master Plan (PDF) and the Future Land Use Map

 There are two guiding principles that the Planning Department utilizes when contouring a request or decision.
 Both of these principles focus on long term impacts of the choices we make today.